Oklahoma State University, The Best Students, The Best State UniversitySoil Nutrient Management

 Economic

-Variscite (AlPO4·2H2O, hydrated aluminium phosphate)
+Variscite (AlPO4·2H2O, hydrated aluminum phosphate)

 Strengite (Fe+++PO4·2(H2O))